 Visit Matt’s website, MattWarrenMusicEd.Wordpress.com, or connect with him on Twitter, Facebook, and LinkedIn!

 About the author:

 NAfME member Matt Warren teaches General Music and Chorus in the Webster Central School District in Upstate New York.
 Mr. Warren serves on the NAfME Council for Music Composition and is a regular presenter focusing on integrating popular music into school music curriculums.

 He holds a Bachelor of Music in Music Education and a Master of Music in Music Education from the Crane School of Music at SUNY Potsdam and loves using social media.
 Mr. Warren’s wife, Maggie, is also a music teacher and they have two children who love singing with them.

-Matt Warren will be presenting on his topic “Cloud-based Pop Music Composition Projects” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Matt Warren presented on this topic at the 2016 NAfME National Conference in Dallas, Texas.